-- Credit Hours: Students are required to complete a minimum of 36 graduate credit hours in Communication Studies at the 400 level or above.
+- Credit Hours: Students are required to complete a minimum of 30 graduate credit hours in Communication Studies at the 400 level or above.
+A maximum of 6 credits may be taken at the 500 level or above from outside the department.

-- Grade Point Average: Students must earn a minimum overall GPA of 2.75, and of 3.00 in coursework applied to their graduate program, with a minimum grade of B- in each course.
+- Grade Point Average: Students must earn a minimum overall GPA of 2.75, and of 3.00 in coursework applied to their graduate program, with a minimum grade of B- in all courses applied to the degree requirements.

 - Area of Emphasis: Students must select one of three area of emphasis: Communication in Instruction, Corporate and Organizational Communication, Communication Theory and Research.